jestjs/jest/website/versioned_docs/version-24.x/Configuration.md

 ```

 To make a dependency explicit instead of implicit, you can call [`expect.addSnapshotSerializer`](ExpectAPI.md#expectaddsnapshotserializerserializer) to add a module for an individual test file instead of adding its path to `snapshotSerializers` in Jest configuration.

+More about serializers API can be found [here](https://github.com/facebook/jest/tree/master/packages/pretty-format#serialize).

 ### `testEnvironment` [string]